About UsPrograms Our LocationsOur Story Our TeamGallery CareersAcademic Calendar BlogContact Us Tour — Leander Tour — Cedar Park

 Core Montessori Principles

-• Preparation of the environment: The child should be able to do everything independently
+• Preparation of the environment: The child should be able to do everything independently.

-• Freedom within limits: The adult sets up the structure; the child practices within it
+• Freedom within limits: The adult sets up the structure; the child practices within it.

-• No rewards or punishment: Internal motivation and mastery are the goal
+• No rewards or punishment: Internal motivation and mastery are the goal.

 Signs of Readiness